-In his role as a Royal Credit Union Business Banker, Blake Willson has helped hundreds of small businesses get the resources and advice they need to succeed.
-“Behind every business is a person with a unique story and unique vision,” says Blake.
+Royal Credit Union business bankers have helped hundreds of small businesses get the resources and advice they need to succeed.
+“Behind every business is a person with a unique story and unique vision,” says one of our business bankers.
 “I love learning their stories, discussing their goals, and offering advice and resources to help them turn their business ideas into reality.”
-Blake has conversations with people at all stages of business – from entrepreneurs with an idea to long-time business owners looking for ways to grow.
+The Royal business team has conversations with people at all stages of business – from entrepreneurs with an idea to long-time business owners looking for ways to grow.

-This article shares some of Blake’s favorite local resources for getting business advice you can trust.
-Blake explains, “Royal Credit Union is focused on having local business bankers available in the communities we serve, so over the years I’ve built a network of connections to local Chippewa Valley organizations.
+This article shares some of our favorite local resources for getting business advice you can trust.
+One of our Chippewa Valley business bankers explains, “Royal Credit Union is focused on having local business bankers available in the communities we serve, so over the years I’ve built a network of connections to local Chippewa Valley organizations.
 I also work closely with our business bankers in the Minnesota metro and St. Croix Valley regions, and I can help connect people with local resources there too.”

 Wisconsin Small Business Development Center

-Blake also refers established businesses to the SBDC.
-He says, “Once that small business idea takes off and things are up and running, the potential for bigger risks and rewards is there in the form of business growth.
+Our business banking team also refers established businesses to the SBDC.
+A local business banker says, “Once that small business idea takes off and things are up and running, the potential for bigger risks and rewards is there in the form of business growth.
 Business owners may find themselves facing decisions where the stakes are higher than they realized – and that’s when getting that consultation with the SBDC is incredibly valuable.”
 From expanding a business to managing growth and succession planning, SBDC resources are available to assist.

 Minnesota SCORE

 SCORE is a national organization with local chapters that offer free mentoring, workshops, and resources for planning, starting, managing, growing, and transitioning businesses.
 Minnesota is home to several SCORE chapters, including the Twin Cities SCORE chapter, that offer tools and resources for almost any business need.
-“SCORE in the Twin Cities metro offers awesome support for businesses in that area,” says Blake.
+“SCORE in the Twin Cities metro offers awesome support for businesses in that area,” says one of our business bankers.
 “Our metro business bankers have heard and seen great things from people who have used SCORE resources.”

 SCORE is able to provide no-cost resources because it is funded in part by the U.S. Small Business Administration and much of its expert advice is provided during mentoring sessions with dozens of volunteer partners.
 The mentors at SCORE are passionate about helping others in business, especially traditionally underserved communities like women and people of color.
-“SCORE is very much an organization that has similar values to Royal Credit Union,” Blake shares.
+“SCORE is very much an organization that has similar values to Royal Credit Union,” says a Royal Credit Union business banking officer.
 “We love referring people who have questions to groups like this because we know they’re in good hands.”

 Other Local Resources